An Axiomatic Analysis of Distributionally Robust Optimization with $q$-Norm Ambiguity Sets for Probability Smoothing: Reformulation of -DRO

-Using the explicit definition of the ambiguity set~\eqref{eq:ambiguity2}, the inner worst-case problem of the $q$-DRO formulation, for a fixed estimator $\vt{x} \in \Delta^{n}$, can be stated as:
+Using the explicit characterization of the ambiguity set~\eqref{eq:ambiguity2}, the inner worst-case problem of the $q$-DRO formulation, for a fixed estimator $\vt{x} \in \Delta^{n}$, can be stated as:

-This is a convex optimization problem, and we can show that it satisfies Slater's condition, which guarantees that strong duality holds.
+This is a convex optimization problem that satisfies Slater's condition, which guarantees that strong duality holds.
 To demonstrate this, we only need to show that a strictly feasible point exists.
 If all empirical probabilities are positive ($\hat{p}_{j}>0$ for all $j \in N$), then the zero vector $\vt{e}=\vt{0}$ is a strictly feasible point.
 If some categories have zero frequency (i.e., $\hat{p}_{j}=0$ for some $j \in N$), a strictly feasible point can be constructed by a small perturbation.
 For instance, one can assign a sufficiently small positive probability to the zero-frequency categories, and subtract a corresponding amount from the positive-frequency categories such that the sum of perturbations remains zero.
 For a sufficiently small perturbation, all inequality constraints will be satisfied strictly.

-Therefore, we can leverage Lagrange duality to convert this maximization problem into an equivalent minimization problem.
-To derive the dual of this inner problem~\eqref{prob:wc}, we introduce a vector of nonnegative Lagrangian multiplier $\lambda_{j} \ge 0$ for the first constraint~\eqref{eq:wc_con1} ($\hat{p}_{j}+e_{j} \ge 0$) and a multiplier $\beta \in \bb{R}$ for the second constraint~\eqref{eq:wc_con2} ($\sum_{j=1}^{n}e_{j}=0$).
-The Lagrangian $L(\vt{e},\vt{\lambda}, \beta)$ for the inner problem, explicitly retaining the norm constraint~\eqref{eq:wc_con3}, is as follows:
+Therefore, we leverage Lagrange duality to convert the inner worst-case problem into an equivalent minimization problem.
+To derive the dual of the inner worst-case problem~\eqref{prob:wc}, we introduce a vector of nonnegative Lagrangian multiplier $\lambda_{j} \ge 0$ for the first constraint~\eqref{eq:wc_con1} ($\hat{p}_{j}+e_{j} \ge 0$) and a multiplier $\beta \in \bb{R}$ for the second constraint~\eqref{eq:wc_con2} ($\sum_{j=1}^{n}e_{j}=0$).
+The Lagrangian $L(\vt{e},\vt{\lambda}, \beta)$ for the inner worst-case problem, explicitly retaining the norm constraint~\eqref{eq:wc_con3}, is as follows: